 A WordPress website enables you to grow your online presence from a small static site to an online shop or membership site with comparative ease.
-This is what makes it so popular – it is so versatile.
+This is one of the reasons that make it so popular – it is so versatile.

 As well as the Gutenberg WordPress builder, there are other website “builder” systems around such as Elementor and Beaver Builder but my favourite, go-to builder is Divi Builder by Elegant Themes (which is paid for).
 Technically this is a theme rather than a plugin now (they’ve just had a major update) but it does provide hugely customisable themes and module settings, meaning your limit is only your imagination!
 I’ve also added a number of extras to my sites to improve the plugin functionality of some of the various modules ie, testimonials or icons – have a look at here to find out more about this.